Oxwich Bay Hotel, Gower

 If the Llansteffan peninsula is one of South Wales’ most under-explored beauty spots, then this 19th century bolthole is something of a secret, too.
 Set in five acres of beautiful grounds, with sweeping views over the Tywi estuary and Carmarthen Bay, Mansion House in Llansteffan has elegant, expansive guest rooms.
 Do book for dinner too.
 Their Moryd Restaurant (awarded two AA Rosettes) serves contemporary cuisine with the accent on local provenance in a superb period dining room.

-Along the coast path you'll find Llansteffan’s dramatically sited castle and National Trust-managed Wharley Point – where the Tâf, Tywi and Gwendraeth rivers meet.
+Along the coast path you'll find the dramatically sited Castell Llansteffan (Llansteffan Castle) and National Trust-managed Wharley Point – where the Tâf, Tywi and Gwendraeth rivers meet.

 Read more: 10 short walks on the Wales Coast Path